aghArdeshir/storyteq-assessment/README.md

 ## Development, code and application (and excuses)

 - I did **not** use TDD mainly because I was unfamiliar with vue and was doing more of an exploration or prototyping with lots of trials and error.
 So most of the tests are written after development and manually testing the functionality.
 (I don't think TDD is a good option for prototyping and early stages of development)
 - I tried a little to work on accessibilty (like closing list with escape, on click outside, on focus, etc...).
-It is still is buggy, I left it uncomplete for the sake of simplicity ant time
+It is still is buggy, I left it uncomplete for the sake of simplicity ant time.
 - technologies and libraries used:
 - - `vue`, well ...
 - - `vitest` for test